 Professor Mueller has presented his work in testimony to Congress as well.
 His presentation has expanded over the years but the core understanding of CRE market cycles remains.
 Here are slides from a presentation last year: Commercial Real Estate and Market Cycles March 2014.

-So he knows what he’s doing and has been doing it a long time, you could say he wrote the book on CRE market cycles.
+So he knows what he’s doing, has been doing it a long time and you could say he wrote the book on CRE market cycles.
 But still as I’ll show something definitely went awry with Seattle’s trip through the apartment real estate cycle.
 In doing so I’ll cover a number of issues that investors and advisors should be aware of when using research provided by sources that do not have a strong local presence in your target market.

 The problem was that while the Cycle Monitor had Seattle apartments stuck in the depths of the cycle at position 2, the actual market was exploding particularly on the new construction side:

 See Apartment Building Investment Cycle Analysis via Dividend Capital.
 Can this be right? on our website, as well as here and here and here for how things were actually going at the time.
 In trying to figure out what was amiss I started by charting out where Seattle had been placed in the cycle over time:

 The chart above shows that position 2 near the bottom of the cycle is Seattle’s most often located position having been placed there for thirteen of the thirty nine quarters since the beginning of 2005.
 That’s a perfect third of the time that Seattle’s been in just one of the sixteen different positions in the cycle.
 How often does that happen?
 Well interestingly enough Dr. Mueller and his colleague Richard D. Evans just published some research on that exact subject which was presented April 3, 2014, at the meeting of the American Real Estate Society.
 The title was Forecasting Five Property Types’ Real Estate Cycles as Markov Chains and it contained this table: